 [jharvard@holy7c24102 ~]$ comsol -3drend sw -np $SLURM_CPUS_PER_TASK &

-You can see different versions of Comsol in our modules page.
+You can see all versions of Comsol with module spider comsol.
+For more details, see the modules page.

 The Comsol license is restricted to SEAS.
 For more information, see our Comsol docs.

-For how to set Comsol temporary directory, see our Comsol Troubleshooting doc.
+For how to set the Comsol temporary directory, see our Comsol Troubleshooting doc.

 Jupyter Notebook